StacyKioko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10-Look in the mirror:chmod --reference=olleh hello: The script sets the mode of the file hello the same as olleh’s mode

 Task 11-Directories:chmod -R +X .: This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+Task 12-More directories:mkdir -m 751 my_dir: The script creates a directory called my_dir with permissions 751 in the working directory